koushik80/city-bike/README.md

 `Surprise points:(under development)`

-  - &#x2610; Endpoints to store new journeys data or new bicycle stations
+  - [x] Endpoints to store new journeys data or new bicycle stations
   - &#x2610; Running backend in Docker
   - [x] Running backend in Cloud
   - &#x2610; Implement E2E tests